Is Pigeon Poop Toxic? Everything You Need to Know

 Bird droppings can carry harmful pathogens, including bacteria and fungi, which can cause various health issues.
 Therefore, identifying a sick pigeon through its dropping can help prevent the spread of infectious diseases to other birds or humans.

 It’s worth mentioning that while pigeon droppings may look harmless, they can cause damage to buildings and other structures over time.
-Bird droppings can corrode and stain surfaces, and their acidic nature can pose a threat to roofing materials and cause water damage.
+Pigeon droppings can corrode and stain surfaces, and their acidic nature can pose a threat to roofing materials and cause water damage.

 Is Pigeon Poop Harmful?